In this video:

 One thing to watch out for with automation is deleting elements of your conditions and actions.
 This might happen with a Custom Date that is used as part of the condition, but then later on, is deleted.

-When this happens, the automation displayed DELETED in red letters.
+When this happens, the automation is displayed DELETED in red letters.
 Click edit to view the error.

-You’ll see that the date type is red and a warning underneath says something has been removed.
-Simply add in a new date to fix the issue!
+You’ll see that the data type is red and a warning underneath says something has been removed.
+Simply add a new date to fix the issue!